day8/re-frame-async-flow-fx/README.md

 re-frame has events.
 That's how we roll.

-A re-frame application can't step forward in time, unless an event happens; unless something does a `dispatch`.
+A re-frame application can't step forward in time unless an event happens; unless something does a `dispatch`.
 Events will be the organising principle in our solution exactly because events are an organising principle within re-frame itself.